hpramanathan/Project1-TicTacToe/README.md

 ## KEY LEARNINGS/TAKEAWAYS
 - Despite all my trials and tribulations, this was an excellent learning exercise.
 - For starters, it lay bare my weak understanding of JavaScript functions which hugely hindered my ability to make headway.
-- I also learnt that I need to feel a lot less embarassed about external factors (eg: how others seem to be doing) and ask for help **early**.
+- I also learnt that I need to feel a lot less embarrassed about external factors (eg: how others seem to be doing) and ask for help **early**.

 ## BUGS